International Baccalaureate

 I’ve heard of the International Baccalaureate Diploma Program.
 How is the Career-related Programme different?

 The International Baccalaureate Organization offers different programs.
 At the high school level, authorized schools may offer the Diploma Program (DP) or the Career-related study Programme.
 The DP consists of six IB academic courses plus the core component CAS (creativity, activity, service), Theory of Knowledge course (TOK) and an extended essay.
 It typically takes up most of a student’s schedule in 11th and 12th grade.
-The CP requires students to study a minimum of IB two academic courses, a career-related study, Personal and Professional Skills (PPS) and the Core Components (Service Learning, Language Development and Reflective Project).
+The CP requires students to study a minimum of IB two academic courses, a career-related study, Personal and Professional Skills (PPS) and the Core Components (Community Engagement, Language and Cultural Studies, and Reflective Project).
 It allows students to take other courses outside of the IB curriculum in their 11th and 12th grade year.

 Is this a program for gifted students?